 Need References

 Based on the Carrier’s regular reporting and cleanup activities, donations of excess inventory may be required.
-Which blocks of the excess inventory to be donated is at the discretion of the Carrier subject to the contamination thresholds and not based on individual block usage history.

 Hindrances to reuse of telephone numbers (Requires Updates)

 In their intervention to Telecom Notice of Consultation CRTC 2023-92, Iristel identified potential encumbrances that might hinder the reuse of telephone numbers (e.g. Short Message Service [SMS] listings, National Do Not Call List listings, 4-1-1 listing, the 90-day disconnect blackout period and burned numbers).